deawx/KeyboardMaster/README.md

     ```

 **NOTE**
 You can try KeyboardMaster now.
-But **I don't recommend you to use KeyboardMaster in production for now.**
+But **I don't recommend you to use KeyboardMaster in production until it gets some popularity.
+I don't think it will happen.**

 <!--
 ## Why KeyboardMaster?